Making supply chains and logistics operations more sustainable through research and education.

 Prof. Dr. Johannes Meuer

-Associate Professor for Sustainability Strategy and Operations, Co-Director Center for Sustainable Logistics and Supply Chains
+Associate Professor of Sustainability Strategy and Operations, Co-Director Center for Sustainable Logistics and Supply Chains

 Kühne Logistics University - KLU